-If you wish to complain about any aspect of the way in which you or your child have been approached or treated during the course of this study, you should contact the research investigators who will do their best to address your concerns.
-You can contact us by e-mail at your local study site.
-Alternatively, you may contact the University of Oxford Research Governance, Ethics & Assurance team(RGEA) office on 01865 616480, or the head of RGEA at ctrg@admin.ox.ac.uk.
+If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact the research investigators who will do their best to address your concerns.
+You can contact us by e-mail at uhs.covid19paedvaccinestudies@nhs.net.
+Alternatively, you may contact the University of Oxford Research Governance, Ethics and Assurance team (RGEA) office on 01865 616480, or the head of RGEA at ctrg@admin.ox.ac.uk.

-Would my child's taking part in this trial be kept confidential?
+Would my taking part in this trial be kept confidential?

 All information collected about you during the course of the research will be coded with a study number and kept confidential.
-The information is available to the study team, authorised collaborators, ethical review committees, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
+The information is available to the study team, authorised collaborators, ethical review committees, University Hospital Southampton NHS Foundation Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.

 Every effort will be taken to maintain confidentiality.
-Information about your child may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the local study site.
-Study results may be published in scientific journals, but nothing that could identify your child will be included in any report or publication.
+Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at University Hospital Southampton NHS Foundation Trust.
+Study results may be published in scientific journals, but nothing that could identify you will be included in any report or publication.

-What will happen to my child's data?
+What will happen to my data?

-UK Data protection regulation requires that we state the legal basis for processing personal information.
+UK Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
 The University of Oxford is the sponsor for this study, based in the United Kingdom.
-The University is the data controller and is responsible for looking after your child's information and using it properly.
+The University is the data controller and is responsible for looking after your information and using it properly.

-We will be using information from your child's medical records in order to undertake this study and will use the minimum personally-identifiable information possible.
-We will keep identifiable information about your child, such as contact details for a minimum of 5 years and until the youngest participant turns 21 years as per the university requirements for studies that involve paediatric participants.
+We will be using information from your medical records in order to undertake this study and will use the minimum personally-identifiable information possible.
+We will keep identifiable information about you such as contact details for a minimum of 5 years and until the youngest participant turns 21 years as per the university requirements for studies that involve paediatric participants.
 The need to store this information for longer in relation to licensing of vaccines will be subject to ongoing review.
 De-identified research data will be stored indefinitely.
-If you have agreed that samples can be retained for future research, then your child's personally identifiable information will be kept with restricted access solely for the purposes of sample management for a minimum of five years after the last sample has been either used or disposed of in order to meet regulatory requirements.
+If you have agreed that samples can be retained for future research, then your personally identifiable information will be kept with restricted access solely for the purposes of sample management for a minimum of five years after the last sample has been either used or disposed of in order to meet regulatory requirements.
 We will also store your consent form.
-Samples will be provided for future research only in a form that does not identify your child.
+Samples will be provided for future research only in a form that does not identify you.
 We store research data securely at the University of Oxford indefinitely following removal of identifiable information.
 If you agree to your contact details being held so you can be contacted regarding future research, we will retain a copy of the consent form until such time as your details are removed from our database; we will keep the consent form and your contact details separately.